The Masked Singer (British TV series) series 6: Panellists and host

 Prior to the series airing, it was announced that Joel Dommett would return as the show's presenter, with Jonathan Ross, Davina McCall, Mo Gilligan all returning to the panel.
 Rita Ora was confirmed to be leaving the show after five series, with Maya Jama subsequently being announced as her replacement.

-Gilligan was not present during the semi final and final of the series.
+Mo Farah served as a guest panellist for the first episode after being revealed as "Giant Joel".
+Vicky McClure, Suranne Jones, and Tom Daley served as guest panellists for the second, third, and fourth episodes respectively.
+Gilligan was not present during the semi final and final of the series, filling in for Gilligan were Richard E. Grant and Danny Jones (who won the previous series as "Piranha").

 Contestants

 The twelve costumes for the sixth series were released on 7 December 2024.
-Also, an additional character, Giant Joel, based on presenter Joel Dommett, that was introduced in the 2024 Christmas special, was unmasked in the first episode.
+Also, an additional character, Giant Joel, based on presenter Joel Dommett, was introduced in the 2024 Christmas special, and was unmasked and revealed as Mo Farah in the first episode.